 Westinghouse WPX3200 Pressure Washer

-If you're looking for a pressure washer that can take on any job, the Westinghouse WPX3200 is the furthest you need to look.
-Although bulky in appearance, this machine comes equipped with nice and large wheels that allow easy portability over relatively short distances.
-This pressure washer also comes equipped with extraordinarily convenient onboard storage for the included twenty-five-foot hose.
-Where the Westinghouse WPX3200 really flexes, however, is its cleaning power.
-The first descriptor our testers thought of when they tried it out accurately summarizes this washer: "beastly."
-No job was too tough for this pressure washer during our testing period, which cleaned an entire carpet soiled by activated charcoal in under three minutes, twice.
-For the toughest jobs, and the light ones, the Westinghouse WPX3200 should be your choice.
+If you're looking for a pressure washer that can take on any job, the Westinghouse WPX3200 is the one for you.
+Although bulky looking, this machine is deceptively easy to move around thanks to its large, quality wheels.
+This pressure washer also provides convenient built-in storage for the included twenty-five-foot hose.
+Where the WPX3200 flexes, however, is its cleaning power.
+The first descriptor our testers thought of when they turned it on is accurate — "beastly."
+No job was too tough for this pressure washer during our tests.
+From tough jobs to quick, light-duty rinses, we recommend this washer.

-Despite the Westinghouse WPX3200's beastly power, it still suffers from a few drawbacks.
-It's large, heavy, and the engine is noisy.
-The gas engine also brings with it the drawbacks of any gasoline engine, (i.e., fumes, smoke, oil leaks, and maintenance).
-Although an electric pressure washer will save you some of these headaches, we nonetheless can't deny that this pressure washer is one of the best available and performs circles around the competition — electric and gas.
+Though we are nearly blinded by the Westinghouse WPX3200's beastly power, we still spotted a few drawbacks.
+It's large, heavy, and the gas engine is noisy.
+The engine also has the drawbacks of any gas-powered motor.
+Think fumes, smoke, oil leaks, and maintenance.
+Although one of the electric pressure washers would save you from some of these headaches, we can't deny that this model is one of the best on the market.
+It scours circles around the competition, whether they're gas or electric.

 Best Electric Pressure Washer